DockDockGoose/Project/README.md

 <em> When developing the app with the docker containers up and running, I find I sometimes have to prune, rebuild and re-up in order to observe all changes.
 It's not always the case, but it might be worth mentioning. </em>

 #### TODO:
+- Update Transactions to log the correct stock object changes.
 - Enable serving multiple concurrent users with nginx & uwsgi.
 - Implement other apps API endpoints.
 - Configure custom user model. (& dynamic url routing)